pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 {{< /chooser >}}

 Creating the key is enough to allow us to start using it for our encryption provider.
-However, we need to consider who has access to the key before we start utilizing it with Pulumi.
+However, we need to consider who has access to the key before we start encrypting our sensitive values with it in our Pulumi programs.

 ## Scoping Permission to our Key